briancpark/cs162/README.md

 # CS 162

+This course is operating systems annd systems programming.
+I took this offering in Fall 2021 under Ion Stoica.
+This repo contains my development setup and notes.

+There is no source code here and the submodules are made private.
+Please DO NOT contact me for source code.

 ## Installation

 This course makes the use of virtual machines, which can get messy real quick.
 But I have found a way for my own setups.

 ### M1 Mac Installation